 What's the Caledonian Sleeper like?

-These new sleeper trains entered service on the London-Edinburgh/Glasgow lowland sleeper on 28 April 2019 and on the highland sleeper on 9 October 2019.
+These all-new sleeper trains entered service on the London-Edinburgh/Glasgow sleeper on 28 April 2019 and on the Highland sleeper on 9 October 2019.

-The Glasgow, Edinburgh & Inverness portions usually each consist of 1 seats car, 1 lounge car, 5 regular sleeping-cars and 1 accessible sleeping car.
+The Glasgow, Edinburgh & Inverness portions usually each consist of 5 regular sleeping-cars, 1 accessible sleeping car, 1 club car & 1 seats car.

-The London-Aberdeen portion usually consists of 1 seats car, 1 lounge car, 3 regular sleeping-cars and 1 accessible sleeping car.
+The London-Aberdeen portion usually consists of 1 regular sleeping-car, 1 accessible sleeping car, 1 club car & 1 seats car.

 Sleeping-car layout, regular type: Most sleeping-cars are of this type.
 They have 6 Club rooms (numbered 1 to 6) and 4 Classic rooms (numbered 7 to 10).

 Tip: Pick a room in the centre of the car for the smoothest & quietest ride.
-Tip: The 'antler' branding obscures the windows in rooms 1 & 10 and part of the window in compartment 2, so pick rooms 3-9 if an unobstructed view is important to you.
 Larger image.

 Sleeping-car layout, accessible type: There is one accessible-type sleeping-car in each portion.
 This has one Accessible Double room (room 1), two Caledonian Double rooms (rooms 4 & 5), two Classic rooms (rooms 2 & 3) and one Accessible Classic room (room 6).
 Larger image.

-Classic rooms are compact 1 or 2 bed rooms which can be booked for single or double occupancy.
-They're identical to the Club rooms in every respect, size, decor and facilities, just without the en suite toilet & shower unit - so see the Club photos below.
-As a single they have one lower berth, when set up for double occupancy they have an upper and lower berth.
-There's a washbasin with soap and towels provided, power sockets & USB ports, free WiFi, and the room has an electronic card key lock so you can lock it securely when you go to the toilet or lounge car.
-There's a toilet at the end of the corridor, although no shower.
-Breakfast is not included in a Classic room, but you can order breakfast items at extra cost on an order form and hang it on the outside of you room door on departure.
-They will be served at the time you specify in your compartment.
-Or you can have breakfast in the lounge car.
+Classic rooms are compact rooms with an upper and lower bed and washbasin which can be booked for single or double occupancy (the upper bed is now always folded out and locked in place even when booked as a solo).
+They're identical to the Club rooms in every respect, size, decor and facilities, but without the en suite toilet & shower unit, so see the Club photos below.
+Soap & towels are provided, as is an eye mask and ear plugs if you really feel you need them.
+There are two 3-pin plug sockets & 3 USB ports, there's free WiFi, and the room has an electronic key-card lock so you can lock it when you go to the toilet or club car.
+There's a toilet at the end of the corridor, but no shower.

 The beds are 190cm long and approx 63cm wide.
 There's luggage space under the bottom bed, in a recess 31cm high by 122cm wide by 54cm deep.